5ghub/stm32/README.md

 6. In the Arduino IDE, Choose Sketch->Include Library->Add .Zip Library and select the file STM32_Arduino.zip

-7. You are ready now to use the Arduino IDE and write the first sketch.
+7. You are ready now to use the Arduino IDE, use many example sketches, and  write the first sketch.